-Pahin (Porcupine) Quill work is an ancient Native American art of Plains and East Coast tribes.
-Quill work involves softening, dying and weaving quills onto leather or birch bark.
-While many quill workers switched to beads when beads became available, quill work remains an integral part of life on the Pine Ridge and other reservations; an honored art form passed down through generations, with each family having their own distinctive design.
+Pahin (porcupine) quillwork is a traditional Native American art of Plains and East Coast tribes.
+Quillwork involves softening, dying and weaving quills onto leather or birch bark.
+While many quill workers switched to beads when beads became available, quillwork remains an integral part of life on the Pine Ridge and other reservations; an honored art form passed down through generations, with each family having their own distinctive design.

-Your purchase supports the Art Center's efforts to encourage this important aspect of Native heritage and to recognize the Lakota artisans who keep the tradition alive.
+Your purchase supports the efforts of Seven Fires Art to encourage this important aspect of Native heritage and to recognize the artisans who keep the tradition alive.

-Traditional Oglala Lakota quillwork passed down through the Red Cloud family and others and featuring the expert quillwork of Miranda Red Cloud.
+Traditional Oglala Lakota quillwork passed down through the Red Cloud family and others and featuring the expert quillwork of Miranda Red Cloud and Avery Red Cloud.